This interview was compiled by Kristen Willard, M.S.

 Between July 2013 and October 2015, the PCRCs managed 14,279 hospital discharges of 8,947 unique patients with COPD, HF, or AMI.
 They logged 40,541 face-to-face contacts with hospitalized patients for care management, education, medication reconciliation, self-management skill building and advance directive planning, performed 28,066 telephone calls to (or on behalf of) patients and conducted 2,333 outpatient visits to patients’ homes or post-acute facilities.
 All cause, 30-day readmissions for all three conditions fell from 20.4% in the first quarter of the project, to 15.3% in the final quarter of the project exactly two years later – for an overall decline of 25.0%.
 Readmission rates for patients with COPD fell from 23% to 18.3%, a decline of 20.4%.

 The Monongahela Valley PCRC prototype has had comparable readmission reduction and is attracting national attention for its work.
 In August 2014, MVH became the 7th hospital in the country to receive Advanced Disease-Specific Certification in COPD by the Joint Commission.
 The accreditation requires a range of training and programmatic features – all of which were built into the PCRC’s COPD care.
-In October 2015 the hospital received a 5-star rating from Healthgrades for COPD care, with recognition of an 80% decline in COPD mortality among Medicare beneficiaries.
+In the years 2015-2017, the hospital received a 5-star rating from Healthgrades for COPD care, with recognition in 2015 of an 80% decline in COPD mortality among Medicare beneficiaries.

 Thank you so much.
 In the course of all of these intensive efforts, what lessons did your teams learn that you might share?